DEMOCRACY AND SOCIAL IDENTITY

-Deepening polarization among Democrats and Republicans in the United States represents a major challenge to American political and social life.
-Left unaddressed, it will further weaken the United States domestically and around the world.
-Beyond Conflict is working to create accurate, accessible, and actionable measurements and tools for policymakers, practitioners, funders, and others interested in reducing polarization in order to create better informed responses and programs across the United States.
+Deepening polarization among Democrats and Republicans in the United States represents a significant challenge to American political and social life.
+Left unaddressed, it will continue to weaken the United States domestically and around the world.
+Beyond Conflict is creating accurate, accessible, and actionable measurements and tools to reduce polarization.